luifemcm/php-insteresting-scripts/README.md

 # php-insteresting-scripts
-A set of interesting scripts written in php
+<h2>The differents scripts have been developed in a standard LAMPP server</h2>